mdfnam/QnA/Foundation for Status.md

 ### Nominative Case
 - **Definition:** The nominative case is used for the subject of a sentence, which is typically a noun or a pronoun that performs the action of the verb or is the "doer" of the action in a sentence.
-- **Identification:** Identify the act (verb) and then the subject of the verb can be determined by answering the question 'who' or 'what' performed the action in the sentence.
-If the action is performed by a person then we use 'who' to make the question otherwise in case of thing we use 'what'.
+- **Identification:** Firstly, identify the verb (action) in the sentence, and then determine the subject of the verb by answering the question 'who' or 'what' performed the action.
+When the action is carried out by a person, 'who' is used to form the question; otherwise use 'what'.
 - **Position:** Nouns or pronouns which are in the nominative case generally appears before the verb.
 (Subject + Verb)

 <p align="center">